All Collections

 Log in with Custom Multistep

-This option is rarely used however we do support it.
-If you need to set up this type of login, contact the Monsido support team or use the Monsido chat and help features inside the application.
+This option is rarely used, but if needed, Monsido supports it.
+If you need to set up this type of login, contact the Monsido support team or use the Monsido help features inside the application.

 PDF Scans